THE WILDLIFE ART SOCIETY INTERNATIONAL NEWSLETTER JANUARY 2026

 0SH, with Name & Title written on the back.

-If you wish to have the photograph returned, please enclose a s.a.e.
+If you wish to have the photograph returned, please enclose a s.a.e. - Entries will be judged by the TWASI Central Council members.

 The winning entry will be sent by email to all TWASI Members this Christmas, will be